BY MOLLY | EVERYTHINGSHIHTZU.COM

 It doesn’t take a lot of this to do damage to a dogs liver and brain, and on a small dog, it takes even less.

 Alcohol can cause altered breathing, diarrhea, vomiting, abnormal blood acidity, coma and even death.

 Avocados contains "persin" which is a fungicidal toxin.
 This is generally okay for humans.

 However when dogs ingest the avocado seeds or skin, it has been known to cause diarrhea and vomiting.
 And in large amounts can be toxic to a dog.

-You probably already knew not to give chocolate to a dog.
+You probably already know not to give chocolate to a dog.

 Chocolate, especially dark chocolate, can be toxic to a dog's heart and central nervous system, leading to seizures, convulsions and even heart attack.